James Starley: Personal life

 Starley married Jane Todd when he was in his early 20s.
 Their son, William Starley, and his nephew, John Kemp Starley, also entered the industry and one of the outcomes was the Rover car company.

 Starley's sons continued manufacturing cycles after his death in 1881 but his nephew John Kemp Starley made more of a mark.
 It was John Kemp Starley and Sutton who devised the recognisably modern Rover safety bicycle with 26-inch wheels (still a standard size), chain drive, and a diamond-shaped frame (no seat-tube as yet) in 1884, showing it in 1885.
 The penny-farthing or ordinary cycle was not safe, with a "header" accident an ever-present danger.
 Others had experimented with chain-driven "safety cycles" but the Rover made its mark to the extent that "Rover" (spelled with a W rather than a V) means "bike" in countries such as Poland.

 In due course, motor-driven bicycles became motor-cycles and were followed by motor cars.
 John Kemp Starley experimented with an electric tri-car around 1888 but the petrol-driven Rover 8hp car was sold in 1904, two years after his death.

 Coventry University named a 1950s building after Starley; as of December 2019, it was undergoing demolition as part of a redevelopment program.

+What was originally D Block of Coventry Polytechnic was renamed after Starley by Coventry University.
+Once it was demolished it was replaced by Starley Garden.